 Our local grocery stores typically sell two cuts of bacon: original or classic cut (thin) and thick cut.
 The class cut or thin cut is the most common bacon choice.

-There are about 18 slices of original cut bacon in a 16 oz package and only about 12 slices in the 16 oz package of thick cut bacon.
+There are about 18 slices of original cut bacon in a 16-ounce package and only about 12 slices in the 16-ounce package of thick cut bacon.
 Both cuts are delicious but we prefer the thick cut because you get something more substantial to bite into.

 Cured vs Uncured

-Uncured bacon is still cured (even though the package may say uncured) but it is done differently.
+Uncured bacon is still cured (even though the package may say uncured), but it is done differently.
 Sea salt and natural nitrates from celery are used to cure it.
-From what I’ve read celery nitrates may not be any better for us than sodium nitrates.

 Pork vs Turkey

 Pork bacon comes from the belly of the pig.
 Turkey bacon is a combination of white meat, dark meat and added flavors to make it taste like bacon.
-Neither one is healthy and my family prefers the taste and texture of pork bacon.
+My family prefers the taste and texture of pork bacon.

 How To Cook Bacon In The Oven